-Eris and the Redefinition of What Constitutes a Planet
+Eris and the reclassification of planets

 At the time of Eris’ discovery, the debate over Pluto’s planet status was already ongoing and the existence of a celestial body bigger than Pluto orbiting the Sun added even more fire to the debate.

 In 2006, at a time when Eris was being considered the tenth planet, a report was published by the IAU that laid out the key criteria that enable a celestial body to be categorized as a planet:

 - The celestial object should be in direct orbit of the Sun, not a satellite to another celestial body.

 - The celestial object should have enough mass to achieve hydrostatic equilibrium and thus become a roundish body.